 Hey guys!
 Today I feel I have come full circle.
-It’s surreal that I am sitting here doing a book signing at the same Barnes and Noble, where I first attended a weekly writers group two years before my story published.
+It’s surreal that I am sitting here doing a book signing at the same Barnes and Noble, where I first attended a weekly writers’ group two years before my story was published.

-Back then, I’d sit with many seasoned writers and talented published authors, wondering if my day would ever come that my own dream would fulfill and to declare: I AM AN AUTHOR!
+Back then, I’d sit with many seasoned writers and talented published authors, wondering if the day would ever come that my own dream would be fulfilled and declare: I AM AN AUTHOR!

-Once a week, I’d bring 5 pages of my manuscript and make several copies (enough for 10-15 other attendees) before arriving to the group.
-I passed around my copies to every one there, and someone would volunteer to read aloud.
-As I listened, the rest added notes, made corrections, suggestions and/or comments on my sheets.
+Once a week, I’d bring 5 pages of my manuscript and make several copies (enough for 10-15 other attendees) before arriving at the group.
+I passed around my copies to everyone there, and someone would volunteer to read aloud.
+As I listened, the rest added notes and made corrections, suggestions, and/or comments on my sheets.
 Then it was someone else’s turn to critique.
 I enjoyed doing that but I couldn’t wait to take my work home and sit in front of the computer to see what–if any–changes I should make.